santoshlite/comp250Tester/README.md

 This is a repository for COMP 250 testers!

-Note: *4 tests have been removed as these cases will not be evaluated*

 ## Errors at code execution

 If you encounter any errors while running the code, create a new Issue:[ click here to create a new issue](https://github.com/ssantoshp/Empyrial/issues/new/choose).
 One of the contributors will try to help you!